 - Use SQL commands to move the data

-At Sabre we've decided that choices 2 and 3 are the best, especially if we are doing a one time Business Central upgrade data migration.
-SQL Scripts are much faster but require a developer who us very good with SQL.
+At Sabre, we’ve decided that choices 2 and 3 are the best, especially if we are doing a one-time Business Central upgrade data migration.
+SQL Scripts are much faster but require a developer who is very good with SQL.
 It can also take a long time to get them right.